-The Project does not encourage uses or support activities that would be likely to generate generating noise levels beyond what was analyzed in the 2035 General Plan MEIR.
-Implementing the proposed project would not affect or modify existing City policies or development regulations addressing noise.
+The proposed ordinance amendments and rezoning of parcels would not encourage or support activities that would be likely to generate increased noise levels beyond what was analyzed in the 2035 General Plan MEIR.
+Implementing the proposed Project would not affect or modify existing City policies or development regulations addressing noise.

-The project would have no additional project-specific environmental effects relating to Noise.
+The proposed ordinance amendments and rezoning of parcels would have no additional projectspecific environmental effects relating to Noise.